 California residents have the right to request access to or deletion of their personal data.
-You may exercise these rights as described in the “Your Choices and Rights” section above, or by emailing us at firstname.lastname@example.org or email@example.com, as applicable.
+You may exercise these rights as described in the “Your Choices and Rights” section above, or by emailing us at firstname.lastname@example.org.
 California residents also have the right to request additional details about our information practices and to not be discriminated against for exercising their rights.
 After submitting a request to access or delete your personal data, please monitor your email address associated with your Lucid account for correspondence from Lucid aimed at verifying your identity before we process your request.
 If we receive your request from an authorized agent, we may ask for evidence that you have provided such agent with written authority to submit requests on your behalf.
 We may also require that you confirm your request and your identity directly with Lucid.

 Residents of the European Economic Area